 Farro is a variety of wheat which is cultivated in Italy.
 When I can’t find farro I substitute it with winter wheat.
-This recipe is adapted from William Sonoma’s Essentials of Italian Cooking
+This recipe is based on one found in William Sonoma’s Essentials of Italian Cooking

 1 cup farro